perldocES/perl6doc-es/source/Programs/README.md

   2016-05-06

 It was then modified to Perl 6 pod syntax.
-At the moment, there is an error in the Perl 6 pod converter which throws an exception on leading hyphens in column one of a table row.
-The error can be partially mitigated by escaping the '-', but the backslash will show in the rendered pod.
-Rakudo bug #128221 has been filed for the error.